-My blog (DCC) is a resource blog about old unsolved homicides and wrongful convictions.
-Many cases have no web presence or a very limited one.
+Many cold cases have no web presence or a very limited one.
 With the Internet as a primary source for information gathering it is crucial that those developing new technologies can find these old cold cases.
 Also, many more people are now actively trying to help solve cold cases.
 So, it is imperative that as many cases as possible are online regardless of when they happened.

-Not every newspaper has online archives or if they do, not all editions are online or hidden behind a pay wall.
-Many newspapers are not available on microfilm in public libraries.
-That is why I started my own small but public database on my blog.
+To complicate matters, not every newspaper has online archives.
+If they do, often not all editions are online or they are hidden behind a pay wall.
+Many local newspapers are not available on microfilm in public libraries.
+That is why I started my own database.
 You can find about 350 cold cases there.
 It is free to the public so please use it as a resource.

-Every month, my blog features a “Case of the Month.”
-This can be about an unsolved homicide, a missing person, an unidentified person or, about a wrongful conviction.
-This series is not limited to any particular country.
-You can find the link in the green top menu bar.
+Every month, I feature a “Case of the Month.”
+This can be an unsolved homicide, a missing person, an unidentified person, new technology, or a wrongful conviction.
+You can find the link in the menu bar.

-As for comments, please share your thoughts on your own social media platforms.
-By doing so you too enhance the victim’s digital footprint.
-By sharing/liking/retweeting these posts, the case reaches new networks, new connections, and new news feeds.
+I would like to encourage you to share your thoughts about old unsolved cases on your own social media platforms.
+This way you too enhance the victim’s digital footprint.
+By sharing, liking, and retweeting these posts, the case reaches new networks, new connections, and new news feeds.
 Maybe one day the updates will pop up in the right person’s news feed.
-Someone who can help.
-And that is the goal.
+Someone who can actually help advance the case, and that is my goal.